Find Affordable College Courses

 Read More…

-Out of the 11 schools in Georgia that were part of this year’s ranking, Coastal Pines Technical College landed the # 3 spot on the list.
+The in-demand undergraduate certificate programs at Coastal Pines Technical College helped the school earn the #3 place on this year’s ranking of the most popular horticulture schools in Georgia.
 Coastal Pines Technical College is a small public school located in the remote town of Waycross.

 Of the 4 students majoring in horticulture at Coastal Pines Technical College, 50% are male and 50% are female.